smadhukumar/kafka/connections/connections.md

 ## Task 1: Create a connection to ATP

-First, follow the steps below to create a connection to the source Oracle Autonomous Transaction Processing \(ATP\) Database and target Apache Kafka.
+Follow these steps to create a connection to the source Autonomous Transaction Processing (ATP) database.

 1. Open the **Navigation Menu**, navigate to **Oracle Database**, and select **GoldenGate**.